mapsme/subways/README.md

 ## How To Validate

 * Download or update a planet file in o5m format (using `osmconvert` and `osmupdate`).
-* Use `filter_all_subways.sh` to extract a portion of data for all subways.
+* Use `osmfilter` to extract a portion of data for all subways.
-* Run `mapsme_subways.py -x filtered_data.osm` to build metro structures and receive a validation log.
+* Run `process_subways.py` with appropriate set of command line arguments to build metro structures and receive a validation log.
 * Run `validation_to_html.py` on that log to create readable HTML tables.

 ## Validation Script